The Need for Roots: Part 3: The Growing of Roots

-Weil asserts that prior to about the 16th century religion and science were united by the search for Truth, but have since become separated and in some cases even mutually hostile, with religion often the loser in the battle for public opinion.
+Weil asserts that, prior to about the 16th century, religion and science were united by the search for Truth, but have since become separated ancestral beliefs mutually hostile, with religion often the loser in the battle for public opinion.
 She suggests religion and science could become reconciled if the spirit of truth is breathed into both; despite the assertions of some scientists to the contrary, the thirst for truth is not a common motivation for science.
-As an example she discussed the habit of mathematicians who deliberately obscure proofs for their discoveries, showing that they were motivated by competitive instincts and the desire to be recognised above their peers.
+As an example she discussed the habit of mathematicians who deliberately obscure proofs for their discoveries, showing that they were motivated by competitive instincts and the desire to be recognized above their peers.
 Weil suggests that the highest study of science is the beauty of the world.

-In the book's last few pages Weil returns to a discussion of the spirituality of work, presenting the case that physical labour is spiritually superior to all other forms of work such as technical planning, command, art or science.